KamiKemiKimi/ASM-Microprocessor/README.md

 3. Open digital.jar on macOS or digital.exe on Windows
 4. File, Open project06.dig file from repo
 5. To Run (Video Instruction: https://youtu.be/bykyQNGxmcA):
-   a.
-Right click the CLK component and start realtime clock
+   - Right click the CLK component and start realtime clock
-   b.
-Click the run button
+   - Click the run button
-   c.
-Right click PROG component and set number from 1-23 to test different C code
+   - Right click PROG component and set number from 1-23 to test different C code
-   d.
-Click EN to enable
+   - Click EN to enable